Cake Mix Brownies

 How to make brownies from cake mix

 Step 1: Add the chocolate fudge cake mix, oil, eggs, vanilla extract, and chocolate chips to a large bowl.
-Use a rubber spatula or spoon to mix the batter until it is completely combined.
+Use a rubber spatula to mix the batter until it is completely combined.

 For this recipe, I used Duncan Hines Dark Chocolate Fudge, but any chocolate cake mix will work.